wikimedia/ToolforgeBundle/README.md

 pass the `--toolsdb` flag and make sure the `TOOLSBD_` env variables are set correctly.
 Unless you have a private database, you should be able to use the same username and password as `REPLICAS_USERNAME` and `REPLICAS_PASSWORD`.

+If you need to work against a [Trove database](https://wikitech.wikimedia.org/wiki/Help:Trove_database_user_guide), pass the `--trove` flag, supplying the hostname, and make sure the `TROVE_` env variables are set correctly.
+The credentials for this are separate from the replicas and toolsdb.

 To query the replicas, inject the `ReplicasClient` service then call the `getConnection()` method, passing in a valid database, and you should get a `Doctrine\DBAL\Connection` object.